Rights of Way Improvement Plan for Surrey 2014 and proposed review for 2024

 Public Consultation on Rights of Way Improvement Plan 2024

-Your feedback will help to develop the priorities and actions of the new Rights of Way Improvement Plan, which will be produced in 2024.
+The new Rights of Way Improvement Plan will be available for public consultation later in 2024 where there will be further opportunity to comment.
 Once the new Rights of Way Improvement Plan has been finalised and approved by the council it will be published on our website.

 Files available to download